INR Diary helps you to track your oral anticoagulation therapy

 1. Make sure that notifications are enabled in the app.
 Verify that this is the case in the Settings screen of the app.
 Also make sure that the notification time is set correctly (e.g. AM vs. PM).

-2. You only get a reminder if a dose is configured for today.
+2. You only get a reminder if an unconfirmed dose is configured for today.
 So verify that you a dose is indeed present for the day on which you expect to receive a notification.

 3. If that is the case, make sure that your Android or iPhone allows notifications for your app.